zichengfan/Nighttime-SVI/README.md

 The journal paper can be found [here](https://doi.org/10.1016/j.scs.2024.105862).

 The original videos recorded for extracting nighttime SVI has been uploaded to [Mapillary](https://www.mapillary.com/).

-A cleaned nighttime SVI dataset, paired with daytime images and light meter measurements will be updated soon.
+A cleaned nighttime SVI dataset, with images projected in fisheye format is available from Google Drive [link](https://drive.google.com/drive/folders/1-D15GyC-i9xa3Qv7co_dIoOped2mWwt5?usp=sharing).

+Locations, timestamps, lightmeter measurements and ID for paired daytime images are available at [link]().